South Carolina ascending to ‘dynasty’ status with talk of title repeat

 “I thought our players were just really resilient,” said Staley, who won her first national championship with the Gamecocks in 2017.
 “They didn’t want to lose this, so close to being national champions.
 They did not want to lose this battle so they kicked it into another gear to get it done.”

-But not long after South Carolina players cut down the nets and emerged from their jubilant locker room wearing freshly minted national championship caps, the discussion turned to the tantalizing possibly of becoming the fourth program in women’s college basketball history to repeat.
+But not long after South Carolina players cut down the nets and emerged from their jubilant locker room wearing freshly minted national championship caps, the discussion turned to the tantalizing possibility of becoming the fourth program in women’s college basketball history to repeat.

 Boston had a simple answer when asked what her aspirations are for next year: “Same as this season,” she said without hesitating.